snowdriftcoop/snowdrift/CONTRIBUTING.md

 accept that.
 [Yesod JavaScript Options] explains further about those or other possibilities.

-### Dependencies

-If you introduce a Hackage package dependency, please add it to the appropriate Cabal file.
-This is to ensure compilation and for compatibility with our definition lookup system.

-And if you introduce a Haskell dependency that is from an online Git repo and not Hackage, please add the relevant code to stack.yaml, using existing code in the file to see how.

-Please do not use any other means of specifying package dependencies to the computer.
-Such tactics put a hole in our definition lookup system.
-For example, please do *not* specify dependencies with a special comment to Stack on line two of an \*.hs file. ***TODO***: replace sdb.hs with a Makefile.
-Not only will that be simpler, sdb is currently incompatible with our definition lookup system.

-And if you make helper modules that have their own dependencies, please organize the list of `build-depends` in the Cabal file with comments saying which modules use which dependencies, or at least what a given dependency is for.

 ## Learning resources and helpful tools

 For deeper understanding of various elements in our development,